bluwy/publint/site/rules.md

 ## `USE_EXPORTS_BROWSER`

-The `"browser"` field with a string value and `"exports"` `"browser"` condition works similarly to define the browser counterpart of a package.
-With the overlap, it's usually better to use the `"exports"` field instead as it's widely supported, and keeps one true way of defining your package entrypoints.
+A `"browser"` field with a string value works similarly to the `"exports"` `"browser"` condition, to define the browser-specific exports of a package.
+Between the two, it's usually better to use the `"exports"` field instead as it's standardized, widely supported, and keeps one true way of defining your package entrypoints.

 ## `USE_EXPORTS_OR_IMPORTS_BROWSER`

-The `"browser"` field and `"exports"`/`"imports"` `"browser"` condition works similarly to define the browser counterpart of a package.
-With the overlap, it's usually better to use the `"exports"`/`"imports"` field instead as it's widely supported, and keeps one true way of defining your package entrypoints.
+The `"browser"` field with an object value works similarly to the `"exports"`/`"imports"` `"browser"` condition, to define the browser-specific exports of a package.
+Between the two, it's usually better to use the `"exports"`/`"imports"` field instead as it's standardized, widely supported, and keeps one true way of defining your package entrypoints.

-For example, the following `"browser"` field can be switched like this.
+For example, the following `"browser"` field can be converted like below.

+Before:

 ```json
 {